 The Foundation Level Certificate exam is based on this syllabus.
 Answers to exam questions may require the use of material based on more than one section of this syllabus.
 All sections of the syllabus are examinable, except for the Introduction and Appendices.
 Standards and books are included as references (Chapter 7), but their content is not examinable, beyond what is summarized in the syllabus itself from such standards and books.
-Refer to the document Foundation Level Examination Structures and Rules.
+Refer to the documents "Exam Structures and Rules" and "Exam Structure Tables".